Privacy Policy

 Operational Data

 We collect server-side logs, request traces, and performance metrics to diagnose errors, monitor service health, and improve reliability.
-This data may include your IP address, request timestamps, and browser user-agent string.
+This data may include your IP address, request timestamps, browser user-agent string, and last-active timestamp.
 We do not use this data to build user profiles or for marketing purposes.

 3. How We Use Your Information